StepSecurity Maintained Actions

 • Low-risk vulnerabilities (CVSS under 4.0): 180 days

-9. Upstream Coordination: Monitors for upstream changes and incorporates them using the same rigorous review and release process
+9. Upstream Coordination: Monitors for upstream changes and incorporates them using the same rigorous review and release process.
+Upstream changes from the original action repository are incorporated within 30 days of release.

 10. Comprehensive Testing: